-Travel between Munich, Germany and Rome, Italy by train is: Partially open.
+Travel by train between Munich, Germany and Rome, Italy is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-There are a few train stations in Munich to start your journey from including München Hbf, München Hackerbrücke and München Marienplatz.
+There are a few train stations in Munich to start your route from including München Hbf, München Hackerbrücke and München Marienplatz.
 In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.

 Omio customers traveling this route depart most frequently from München Hbf and arrive in Roma Termini.

-Passengers traveling this route most often arrive at Roma Termini and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Rome.
+Passengers arriving in Rome most often arrive at Roma Termini and need to travel around 1 mile (s) / 1 km from this train station to the city center.